Balšić noble family: History

-The Balšić family was first mentioned in a charter of Emperor Stefan Uroš V, dated 29 September 1360.

-According to Mavro Orbini (writing in 1601), Balša, the eponymous founder, was a petty nobleman that held only one village in the area of Lake Skadar during the rule of Emperor Dušan the Mighty (r.
-1331-1355).
+The oldest mention of any member of the family can be traced to a 1304 letter which Helen of Anjou sent to Ragusa through her trustee Matija Balšić.
+The earliest mention of the family itself can be traced to a charter of Serbian emperor Stefan Uroš V dated 29 September 1360, which is also the earliest known mention of its founder Balša.
+According to scholar Thomas Fleming, Balša was a "fairly obscure" magnate from the area surrounding Bar and Budva.
+Writing in 1601, Mavro Orbini describes him as a petty nobleman that held only one village in the area of Lake Skadar during the rule of Emperor Dušan the Mighty (r.
+1331–1355).
 Only after the death of the emperor, Balša and his three sons gained power in Lower Zeta after acquiring the lands of gospodin Žarko (fl.
-1336-1360) and by murdering voivode and čelnik Đuraš Ilijić (r.
+1336–1360) and by murdering voivode and čelnik Đuraš Ilijić (r.
 1326-1362†), the holders of Lower and Upper Zeta, respectively.
 Balša dies the same year, and his sons, the Balšić brothers, continue in ruling the province spanning Podgorica, Budva, Bar and Shkodër.